vladplotnik/ordering-bff-sample/README.md

 pnpm run start
 ```

-You can now head to `http://localhost:3000/swagger` and see your API Swagger docs.
+You can head to `http://localhost:5000/swagger` and see your API Swagger docs.
 The example location API is located at the `http://localhost:5000/api/locations` endpoint.

 ## 2. Project structure